KlashbeN/BrowseAMall/README.md

 	* Forum page also has a Market Place to allow users to communicate with each other to buy and sell items.
 To ensure that people do not miss use the site, moderate is present.

 ####Testing
 * We have asked our friends to test out the site and create accounts to the forums page.
 * Users who used the site have also tested out the features and if those features help them enhance their experience in the malls.
 * Tested out the information which users would like to have in the individual mall page.
 Before, we only had the links to google maps, nearest mrt and bus.
+After receiving feedback from users, we added in map of the vicinity and also a text box for users to enter their starting location.

 ##References
 [J Query MultiComplete](http://tomhallam.github.io/jQuery-Multicomplete/)